mental health and recovery after coercive control

 Psychological support after coercive control can help you find yourself again.

-As part of my private practice, I try to lend my voice to improving responses for survivors.
-I have also been working as part of the Domestic Violence & Abuse Working Group for the British Psychological Society since 2021, where we have been working on improvements within the sector, including drafting guidelines for improved psychological practice (currently in process).
-I am part of research and advocacy groups that endeavour to improve the academic research in this area.
-While my interest in the research base is alive, the heart of my work is in clinical practice.
-I have trained in multiple evidence-based therapies from psychological science and integrate the best of these approaches to help tailor my approach to each individual and what they are trying to overcome.
+As part of my private practice, advocacy is an integral part of my role in improving responses for survivors.
+I worked as part of the Domestic Violence & Abuse Working Group for the British Psychological Society from 2021 to 2023, where we focused on improving the sector, including drafting guidelines for enhanced psychological practice (currently in development).
+I am part of research and advocacy groups that endeavour to build the academic research in this area.
+While my interest in the research base remains, the heart of my work lies in clinical practice.
+I have trained in multiple evidence-based therapies from psychological science and integrate the best of these approaches to help tailor my approach to each individual and what they are trying to overcome, with a trauma and intersectional lens.

-• Conducting a psychological assessment to help guide you to build emotional well-being for your family
+Conducting a psychological assessment to help guide you to build emotional well-being for yourself and your family

-• understanding where your difficulties stem from so you can manage them better
+understanding where your difficulties stem from and with this awareness we can discover how to address them

-• Learning practical tools and strategies tailored to what you are managing
+Learning practical tools and strategies tailored to what you are managing to integrate them so you feel engaged in life again

-• rebuilding your identity to boost your self-esteem so you feel confident again
+rebuilding your identity and self-esteem so you feel confident again (or maybe for the first time!)

 What we’ll work on